nualagr/dargan-health-foods/README.md

 This form appears on the 'Home', 'Our Story' and 'Products' pages, where it was deemed to have been of potential interest to site visitors.
 A self-explanatory heading states the purpose of the form.
-Subheading text outlines the potential financial benefits to the user of receiving the newsletter.
+Subheading text outlines the potential financial benefits to newsletter subscribers.
-The form itself consists of a single **input field** and **'Subscribe' button** with helpful placeholder text which instructs the user to enter their email address.
+The form itself consists of a single **input field** with helpful placeholder text which instructs the user to enter their email address and a **'Subscribe' button**.
 Successful submission of the form is communicated to the user in the form of of a **Toast message box**.